braintelligencePL/movie-app-kotlin-mongodb/README.md

 - mongodb cluster is from cloud.mongodb.com (Replica set - 3 nodes)
 - CI - travis - there is problem with embedded mongo on travis, so app connects to cloud.mongodb.com - tests should be self-contained and I'm fan of in-memory for integration tests.
 Generally speaking depends on needs.)
 - deployed to Heroku - instance sleeps after 30min.
 Give a moment for instance to start.
-- simple pipeline Heroku waits for CI to pass before deploy new version.
+- simple pipeline - Travis (runs tests) -> Heroku (waits for CI to pass before deploy)

 # Things done (but not clear):
 - I assumed that second point from Challenge `movie times` is meant for `movie time` meaning `Runtime` of one movie (not all Fast & Furious movies - seems pointless just to return all times of movies).